Ultrafast Dynamics of Spin-Orbit Entangled Excitons Coupled to Magnetic Ordering in van der Waals Antiferromagnet NiPS3

 \begin{bibunit}[apsrev4-2] Unconventional excitons emerge in correlated electron systems, where they are entangled with spin and orbital degrees of freedom~\cite{11,13}.
-The discovery of magnetic 2D van der Waals (vdW) materials has opened new avenues for exploring such novel spin-orbit entangled excitons (SOEE)~\cite{11,12,13,15,21,31,SOEE1,SOEE2,SOEE3,SOEE4,SOEE5}.
-For example, NiPS\textsubscript{3}, a quasi-2D antiferromagnetic (AFM) insulator, has recently attracted intense interest as a platform to study a wide range of correlated phenomena.
+The discovery of magnetic 2D van der Waals (vdW) materials has opened new avenues for exploring such novel SOEE~\cite{11,12,13,15,21,31,SOEE1,SOEE2,SOEE3,SOEE4,SOEE5}.
+For example, NiPS\textsubscript{3}, a quasi-2D antiferromagnetic (AFM) charge-transfer insulator with an indirect band gap of $\sim$1.8 eV~\cite{5,33,21,7}, has recently attracted intense interest as a platform to study a wide range of correlated phenomena.
 This includes strong spin--charge coupling~\cite{5}, photoinduced magnetic anisotropy~\cite{6}, exciton-driven antiferromagnetic metallicity~\cite{7}, and magnetically brightened electron-phonon bound states~\cite{8}.
 The negative photoinduced conductivity at THz frequencies~\cite{9}, sharp excitonic features in photoluminescence~\cite{11,12,15,21,31,SOEE1,SOEE2,SOEE3} and magnon-like dispersion observed in resonant inelastic X-ray scattering (RIXS)~\cite{12}, highlight the strong coupling between excitons and the spin background in NiPS\textsubscript{3}.

 The nature of these excitons, however, remains under debate: they have been variously attributed to Hund excitons~\cite{12}, charge-transfer excitons~\cite{17}, and coherent many-body excitons~\cite{11}.
 Regardless of their precise origin, these excitons can be tuned via optical excitation~\cite{7,9,allington2025distinct,38} and magnetic fields~\cite{15,26,31}, enabling direct pathway to explore spin–exciton coupling.
 In NiPS\textsubscript{3}, the AFM spin ordering effectively enhance the Coulomb attraction between electrons and holes in forming excitons~\cite{11}, analogous to phonon-driven Cooper pairing in superconductors~\cite{43}.
 More recently, Hamad et. al.~\cite{16}, theoretically demonstrated that these excitons can even be dressed by the AFM background, and propagate in the material as “singlet polarons”.
 Despite these advancements, direct experimental evidence for dynamic coupling — the nonequilibrium interplay between these novel excitonic coherence and the AFM order — remains elusive, especially in the time-resolved spectroscopic studies.